 - You have a right to have a retail natural gas supplier contract that contains all material terms and conditions.
 The supplier must also give you a contract summary, on this form approved by the Maryland Public Service Commission.

-- You have a right to receive notice from your retail natural gas supplier 30 days in advance of the expiration date of your existing contract with a retail natural gas supplier.
+- You have a right to receive notice from your retail natural gas supplier 30 days in advance of the expiration date of your existing contract.

-- You have the right to rescind a door-to-door solicitation contract within 3 business days of completing the transaction.
+- You have the right to cancel a door-to-door solicitation contract within 3 business days of completing the transaction.

 Who to Contact

 Your gas utility is responsible for safe and reliable delivery of gas, no matter who is supplying it.
 Contact your utility for issues related to the delivery of gas, including service quality issues and emergencies.
 You should also contact the utility for issues related to meter reading or for billing questions not related to the retail natural gas supplier charges portion of the bill.